fernandacor/equipo7_TC2008B/Videojuego/GDD_Template.md

 ~~What should the gameplay be like?
 What is the goal of the game, and what kind of obstacles are in the way?
 What tactics should the player use to overcome them?~~

-Es un videojuego RPG de plataformas 2D que tiene por objetivo atravesar varios niveles llenos de enemigos para descubrir el secreto de quién fue la persona que te secuestró y por qué.
+Dimensional Oddyssey un videojuego RPG de plataforma 2D que tiene por objetivo atravesar varios niveles llenos de enemigos para descubrir el secreto de quién fue la persona que te secuestró y por qué.

 Debido a que hay varios poderes y armas disponibles en el juego, el jugador debe pensar en la mejor combinación entre ambas para hacer frente a sus enemigos.

 ### **Mindset**

 ~~What kind of mindset do you want to provoke in the player?
 Do you want them to feel powerful, or weak?
 Adventurous, or nervous?
 Hurried, or calm?
 How do you intend to provoke those emotions?~~
-Queremos que el jugador se sienta atraido por nuestras mecanicas y estilo de pelea, los cuales estan muy apegados al viaje entre dimensiones.
-Como cada nivel representa un nuevo reto por el entorno en el que esta.
+Queremos que el jugador se sienta atraido por nuestras mecanicas y estilo de pelea, los cuales estan muy apegados al viaje entre dimensiones, dado que cada nivel representa un nuevo reto por el entorno en el que esta.

 ## _Technical_